-Prep School covers years III, IV, V & VI. .
+Prep School covers years III, IV, V & VI.
 There is one form in each year group with a maximum of 22 pupils in each form.
-For most Maths lessons the class is split into two mixed ability sets.
+For most maths lessons the class is split into two mixed ability sets.

-Throughout the Prep School, all girls are taught English, Maths, Science, History, Geography, French, Spanish, VR (Forms IV, V &VI only), Music, Art, DT, PE, Computing, RE and RSE/PSHEE.
-Occasionally girls receive extra literacy support instead of attending Spanish if deemed appropriate and if agreed with the parents.
-When timetabling allows, we aim to teach Maths and English as early in the day as possible.
+Throughout the Prep School, all girls are taught English, maths, science, history, geography, French, Spanish, verbal reasoning (Forms IV, V &VI only), music, art, DT, PE, computing, RS and RSE/PSHEE.
+Occasionally girls will receive extra literacy and maths support instead of attending Spanish if deemed appropriate and if agreed with the parents.
+When timetabling allows, we aim to teach maths and English as early in the day as possible.

 Prep builds on the solid foundation established by the Pre-Prep.
 There are, however, significant changes.
-In the Pre-Prep School pupils are with one teacher for the majority of the time; whereas in the Prep School an increasing percentage of lessons are specialist taught with the girls travelling to their lessons.
+In the Pre-Prep School pupils are with one teacher for the majority of lessons.
+When the girls move into the Prep School, they will move between different classrooms for lessons, allowing pupils to experience specialist teaching in each subject area.
 Pupils in Forms III and IV perform in a play in the autumn term and Forms V and VI perform in a play, usually a Shakespeare play, in the summer term.

-Pupils in the Prep department are encouraged to join extra-curricular clubs which have included speech and drama, computing, taekwondo, gymnastics, Russian, sign language, library and gardening to name but a few.
+Pupils in the Prep department are encouraged to join extra-curricular clubs which have included speech and drama, computing, taekwondo, gymnastics, speed stacking sign language, library, gymnastics and gardening club.

-There are visits to theatres, museums and other places of educational interest and residential trips for Forms V & VI respectively.
+There are visits to theatres, museums and other places of educational interest for all ages.
+There are also residential trips for Forms IV, V & VI respectively.